 Schools in Delhi reviewed by The Good Schools Guide International

-Specifically started under an agreement between the Indian and US governments to provide an American education for the children of US citizens and third country nationals (non-Indian, non-US) in Delhi temporarily; strict rules apply to Indian applicants and 40 per cent of students US nationals.
-Large campus in the heart of diplomatic Delhi and accredited by the Middle States Association of Schools and Colleges (MSASC).
+Specifically started, under an agreement between the Indian and US governments, to provide an American education for the children of US citizens and third country nationals (non-Indian, non-US) based temporarily in Delhi.
+Strict rules apply to Indian applicants and 40 per cent of students are US nationals (sometimes Indian nationals born in the US and thus with two passports).
+Large campus in the heart of diplomatic Delhi and regularly producing average IB Diploma scores, well above the global figure.
+Accredited by the Middle States Association of Schools and Colleges (MSASC).

 Click here to read our full review of the American Embassy School (AES)

-Part of the network of schools under the Agency for French Education Abroad (AEFE).
-Emphasis is placed on languages and the certificates at primary level are bilingual French-English so consequently there are quite a few non-French pupils.
+Part of the network of schools under the Agency for French Education Abroad (AEFE) and authorised by the French Ministry of Education.
+Emphasis is placed on languages and the certificates at primary level are bilingual French-English, consequently there are quite a few non-French pupils.
 In fact they come from over 40 nationalities.
 Established in 1962 on a small campus in a secluded residential area of New Delhi and managed by the Parents’ Association since 2002.

 Click here to read our full review of the Lycée Francais de Delhi

-Adapted National Curriculum for England/IGCSEs/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,200 pupils
+Adapted National Curriculum for England/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,200 students

-Started over 50 years ago by a group of British parents but now a mix of British and Indian international education courses which has resulted in the school winning a top accolade from British International School Awards (BISA) in 2018.
+Started over 50 years ago, by a group of British parents but now teaching a mixture of British and Indian international education courses which has resulted in the school winning a top accolade from British International School Awards (BISA) recently.
 A new building, for the expanded school, on the same site in diplomatic New Delhi opened in 2016.
 Historically popular with expats and accredited by the Council of International Schools (CIS).